 Airbus is improving upon its line of existing super transporter A300-600ST aircraft with an even more massive variation called the The Airbus Beluga XL.
 The Airbus Beluga XL is being developed as a transport plane that will be operated by Airbus in the movement of oversized cargo and aircraft components.
-Designed to supplant the previous version, Airbus’ Beluga, the XL version is a derivation of the A330 wide body line of aircraft and will feature a number of newer innovations.
+Designed to supplant the previous version, Airbus’ Beluga, the XL version is a derivation of the A330 wide-body line of aircraft and will feature several newer innovations.

 Keeping with the adage that “if it ain’t broke, don’t fix it”, elements of the prior version will remain, like the extension on the fuselage.
 However, the development of the XL will highlight some changes that are intended to improve upon the aircraft’s capabilities and performance, like the lowering of the cockpit, alterations to the structure of the cargo bay, as well as changes to the rear and tail sections, to name a few.

 The original Beluga, appropriately nicknamed due to its similarity in appearance to the species of white whale that inhabit the Arctic, was initially introduced in 1995.
 Officially produced as a Super Transporter, the Beluga variation of the then existing wide-bodied A300-600 families of twin-engine jet airliners were modified into air cargo planes to move outsized freight and airline components.

 With an operational history that extends beyond 20 years, the Beluga is capable of impressively transporting sections of Airbus aircraft in their entirety between production sites all across Europe.
 Throughout their lifespan, the original 5 Belugas have effectively moved complete fuselage sections, wings and tails for the Airbus A320 and A330 family of jet airliners as well as components for the A350XB series.
 The Beluga is still widely considered the most capacious of any comparable civil and military aircraft in production today.